wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-get-started/includes/1-customer-service-get-started-overview.md

 Rob, the Mountain Bikes Support Specialist for Contoso Bicycles, receives the issue through Customer Service.
 He then works with Paul to schedule a service activity to repair or replace the defective suspension.

 **Receiving and answering customer questions**: Jim Glynn is a customer of Fabrikam Furniture.
-He recently received a table that he purchased through the Fabrikam website.
+He recently received a table that he bought through the Fabrikam website.
 Although Jim tries to assemble the table, he isn't sure he's doing it correctly.
 Therefore, he contacts Fabrikam Furniture to ask questions and get help with his table.

 Sidney, a Customer Support Specialist at Fabrikam Furniture, receives Jim's questions.
 He uses the Knowledge Base in Customer Service to find a frequently asked questions (FAQ) document for the table.
 He then uses that document to help answer Jim's questions.